-Tenants will be informed in writing of any changes to their rent and service charges one month before they take effect.
+Tenants will be informed in writing of any changes to their rent and service charges one month before they take effect, including reference to 2024/25 being a 53-week rent year.
 Tenants will have the opportunity to speak to their rent officer or the HRA's financial inclusion officers if they have any concerns.